-Shojin-ryori is name of the vegetarian cuisine that originated in Japanese Buddhist temples, but which has greatly influenced all aspects of Japanese traditional and high-class cuisine.
+Shojin-ryori is name of the vegan cuisine that originated in Japanese Buddhist temples, but which has greatly influenced all aspects of Japanese traditional and high-class cuisine.
 Japanese traditional cuisine, including shojin-ryori, has recently been recognised by the United Nations as an Intangible Cultural World Heritage (only Japanese and French cuisine has received this recognition for their national cuisines).
 Shojin cuisine has also been the inspirational source of the international macrobiotic movement and French nouvelle cuisine.

 The essential aspects of shojin cuisine are paying close attention to the changing of the seasons and selecting ingredients that keep our bodies in harmony with nature.
 On a purely physical level, shojin cuisine draws out the freshest and most nutritious elements that nature has to offer in any particular season.
 The recipes are always simple, with minimal seasoning, in order to allow nature’s gifts to be presented in their most beautiful and most tasty forms.
 There is no meat or fish used in shojin-ryori, and dairy products and eggs are also avoided.
 Also excluded are plants that are considered pungent, such as garlic, chives and onions, because the smells and tastes of these foods overwhelm the delicacy of the other seasonal ingredients.